 So there we have it, nine awesome examples of UI animations from around the web.
 From subtle motions to big concepts, every animated element has a huge payoff when it comes to user experience.
 Don’t be afraid to experiment, all the while keeping functionality in mind, of course.

-Hopefully you’ll be inspired to get stuck in with your own animations—or if you’d like to continue exploring, we recommend giving one of these blog posts a read:
+Hopefully you’ll be inspired to get stuck in with your own animations.
+Before you do, make sure you’re familiar with these animation guidelines for UX and UI designers.
+And, if you’d like to continue exploring, we recommend giving one of these blog posts a read: